-American Revolution Traveling Exhibit at The Inn at Mt.
+For HoCo250 a national exhibit is at OEC - American Revolution Traveling Exhibit - in The Inn at Mt.
 Ida, 3691 Sarahs Lane, Ellicott City.
 June 16-July 1.
-DAR and American Battlefield Trust
+DAR and American Battlefield Trust.
+More about the display HERE

-In 1972, the Miller Land Co.
-(Charles Miller, then Paul Miller) changed the house into various commercial and non-profit uses.
+The Tyson Square Management Corp. bought it in 1964 with plans to demolish and build new.
+In 1972, the Miller Land Co. changed the house into various commercial and non-profit uses.
 Kimberly Kepnes and husband Nathan Sowers bought the house in 2019, remodeled it into The Historic Inn at Mt.
-Ida Venue.
+Ida.
 Photos HERE.
-Howard County bought the house in 2023.
+Howard County bought the house in 2024.

 Exhibit details